-The HP M553dn is compatible with the HP ePrint Enterprise mobile app, which is available for Android and iOS devices.
-The app isn't designed for home use; rather, it's meant for an office environment, and setting it up requires several complex steps and specific information about the server that the average user might find difficult to obtain.
+The HP M553dn is compatible with the HP ePrint Enterprise mobile app, which is available on both Android and iOS devices.
+The app isn't designed for home use; rather, it's meant for an office environment, and setting it up requires several complex steps and specific information about the network.
 As such, we consider that there isn’t any mobile app for home use, only for businesses.

 We tested the HP Color LaserJet Enterprise M533dn.
 There's a variant called the HP Color LaserJet Enterprise M533x that has many more features, such as a third large-capacity input tray, a better display screen, and more connectivity options.